 There are a number of ways in which you can be injured at the hairdressers.
 If you have suffered any of the listed injuries or even some other, then you might be able to make hairdresser injury compensation claims.

-It is not only chemicals than can damage the head and scalp.
-Improperly wielded scissors can cause cuts to the scalp and head that are painful and sometimes leave lasting scars.
+It is not only chemicals that can damage the head and scalp.
+Improperly weilded scissors can cause cuts to the scalp and head that are painful and sometimes leave lasting scars.
 If you have been cut as a result of your hairdresser’s improper care with scissors, then you may want to pursue a claim for scalp injuries and cuts to the head.

-- Trips and Slips: if your injuries were sustained as a result of a trip or a slip whilst in the salon – especially if the floorspace was not clutter free, wet, or even contaminated – then the salon could be considered liable.
+- Trips and Slips: if your injuries were sustained as a result of a trip or a slip whilst in the salon – especially if the floor space was cluttered, wet, or even contaminated – then the salon could be considered liable.
 They have a duty of care to keep the floors free of any clutter as well as clean or to make clearly obvious that these areas are hazardous.
 If they do not exercise this duty of care, then they may be liable.

 - Chemical Burns: Cases involving chemicals may frequently be classed in the same way to those relating to injuries that are accidental.
 It is likely that the individual’s employment status may have some bearing on the situation, as well as their training which may well be questioned.
 If they are employed by the salon then they could therefore be seen as liable for any injuries that occur.